Boss Packaging Solutions Ltd planning to raise up to Rs. 8.41 crore from public issue; IPO opens August 30 - www.lokmattimes.com

 Company has full packaging line includes, automatic liquid packaging, cream/lotion packaging line, honey packaging line, paint packaging line, flavoured milk packaging, syrup packaging, pesticides and chemical packaging line, sanitizer packaging line, lubricant oil packaging line, edible oil packaging line, ghee packaging line and sauce packaging line.

-The company has expanded its packaging machines portfolio, which includes a comprehensive range of packaging machinery such as industrial packaging machines with Semi-Automatic or fully automatic Liquid Filling Machines, Screw or ROPP Capping machines, Pick and Place Screw Capping Machines.
-Wide range of Self-Adhesive Sticker Labelling Machines, Hologram Applicator Machines, Shrink Sleeve Applicator Machines, Conveyors and Turn Tables, Air Jet Cleaning Machine, Semi-Automatic or automatic shrink-wrapping machines (Web Sealer), Electric Tunnels and Winder Rewinder and customized atomization to cater to diverse customer requirements.
+The company has expanded packaging machines portfolio which includes a comprehensive range of packaging machinery such as, industrial packaging machines with Semi-Automatic or fully automatic Liquid Filling Machines, Screw or ROPP Capping machine, Pick and Place Screw Capping Machines.
+Wide range of Self-Adhesive Sticker Labelling Machines, Hologram Applicator Machines, Shrink Sleeve Applicator Machine, Conveyors and Turn Tables, Air Jet Cleaning Machine, Semi-Automatic or automatic shrink-wrapping machines (Web Sealer), Electric Tunnels and Winder Re winder and customized atomization to cater to diverse customer requirements.

 Presently, the company supply to 18 states and 3 UT apart from exports, having Pan India presence for marketing and support services under own brand.